taj004/Corrections/README.md

 # Corrections

-Correction to typos and making text somewhat more precise in the works (e.g. articles) I've done
+Corrections to mistakes, like typos, and comments to texts to make the texts more precise in my published works.